 Day 20: We'll descend from High Camp to Plaza de Mulas (Base Camp on the west side of the mountain).
 This day involves a 6,000-foot descent into the Horcones Valley.
 Once at Base Camp, we'll enjoy dinner while appreciating the new perspective from this side of the mountain, and watch the sun set on Aconcagua's summit.

 Day 21: We'll trek out from Plaza de Mulas to the Horcones visitor center.
 This trek follows the Horcones River, and we'll have several great vantage points to see the South Face of Aconcagua.
-We'll arrive at Confluencia camp and enjoy a refreshing snack and lemonade, then finish the hike to the Horcones visitor center.
+We'll arrive at Confluencia camp and enjoy refreshments, then finish the hike to the Horcones visitor center.
 Our outfitter will pick us up and take us a few minutes to Penitentes, where we'll have our celebration dinner and hot hotel showers.